jacksalici/jacksalici.com/content/projects/development/notion-cli-list-manager.md

 slug: notion-cli-list-manager
 summary: A command-line interface to manage Notion databases.
 ---

 ![](/uploads/notion-cli.gif)

-[Notion](https://notion.so) is a very nice online tool for "task management, project management, knowledge management" (from Wikipedia), that allows to use databases for basically everything.
-I made a CLI (command-line interface) for managing those databases.
+[Notion](https://notion.so) is a nice tool for "task management, project management, knowledge management" (from Wikipedia), that allows you to use databases as lists of notes and pages.
+I have been using it for years but sometimes I fount that adding the record was a time wasting, so I have been developing a CLI (command-line interface) in Python for managing those databases.
 If you want to give it a try:
 ```
 pip install notion-cli-list-manager
 ```

 You can read more on the [Github repository](https://github.com/jacksalici/notion-cli-list-manager), but basically the syntax is the following: